-Saves the object to the database.
+Save the document to the database.

-When saving a new document for a model with auto_timestamp set to True, created will be added with the current datetime in UTC. modified will always be set with the current datetime in UTC.
+When saving a new document for a model with auto\timestamp set to True, created will be added with the current datetime in UTC. modified will always be set with the current datetime in UTC.

-If the model has the required_fields options set, a TypeError will be raised if any of the fields have not been associated with the instance.
+If the model has the required\fields options set, a TypeError will be raised if any of the fields have not been associated with the instance.